-If it is too humid indoors, you will feel it in the air.
+You will feel it in the air if it is too humid indoors.
 Moist air feels heavy, sticky, and damp.
 Elevated moisture levels also cause foggy windows and a musty smell due to moisture buildup.
 Condensation, discolored stains, or mold on the walls are all potential signs that your home is too humid.

 It is also important to consider the surrounding climate and temperature.
 If humidity is high, it is more likely to be humid indoors.
 Daily tasks such as cooking, showering, drying clothes, washing dishes, and running heating appliances add moisture to the air.

-Why Do I Need a Dehumidifier?
+Why Do I Need A Dehumidifier?

 A dehumidifier removes moisture and keeps the humidity at appropriate levels.
 Without one, the surrounding air feels uncomfortably damp and sticky.
 Humidity makes it hard for the body to regulate its internal temperature, so you may feel hot and sweat more.
-Besides just discomfort, humid air encourages allergens, dust mites, and other particulate matter to linger in the household.
+Besides discomfort, humid air encourages allergens, dust mites, and other particulate matter to linger in the household.

 What Happens When My Home’s Humidity Is Too High?

-What Is a Good Humidity Level for My Home?
+What Is A Good Humidity Level For My Home?

 Bedrooms should be closer to 50% humidity to avoid drying out the mucous membranes while you sleep.
 In the winter, the ideal moisture level drops to 30%.
 If the outdoor humidity drops below this threshold, you should consider installing a humidifier to avoid dry skin, coughing, and other health problems.